 Propagation in simple terms is growing new plants from old plants.
 Hello, best thing ever!
 Plants are amazing because not only are living growing things in your home, but if done properly, they can regrow completely new plants from parts of themselves – it’s pretty amazing.

 This is a great question.
 Not all plants can be propagated in water.
 And not all parts of plants can just be stuck in water with propagation success.
 Recently, I had a friend say she cut off a random piece of a leaf and a week later it had turned into black mush.
 Sadly, you can’t just snip and pick a piece of leaf in water and expect it to grow roots.

-Plants that do best with water propagation is a huge list, but some of the more common ones are Pothos, Avocado, Ivy, Fiddle leaf fig, Coleus, Christmas cactus, Polka dot plant, Snake Plant, Mint, Basil, Sage and Lemon Verbena.
+Plants that do best with water propagation is a huge list, but some of the more common ones are Pothos, Avocado, Ivy, Fiddle leaf fig, Coleus, Christmas cactus, Polka dot plant, Snake Plant, Mint, Basil, Sage, Lemon Verbena and Rubber Plants.